tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/create-a-user-delegation-sas.md

 ---
 title: Create a user delegation SAS (preview) - Azure Storage
-description: A user delegation SAS ms.date: 07/25/2019 ms.prod: azure
+description: A SAS token for access to a container or blob may be secured by using either Azure AD credentials or an account key.
+A SAS secured with Azure AD credentials is called a user delegation SAS (preview), because the token used to create the SAS is requested on behalf of the user.
+Microsoft recommends that you use Azure AD credentials when possible as a security best practice.
+author: tamram

+ms.date: 07/29/2019
+ms.author: tamram
+ms.reviewer: cbrooks
 ms.service: storage
 ms.topic: reference
-ms.author: tamram
-author: tamram
 ---

 # Create a user delegation SAS (preview)

 A SAS token for access to a container or blob may be secured by using either Azure AD credentials or an account key.
-A SAS secured with Azure AD credentials is called a *user delegation* SAS (preview), because the token used to create the SAS is requested on behalf of the user.
+A SAS secured with Azure AD credentials is called a *user delegation* SAS (preview).
 Microsoft recommends that you use Azure AD credentials when possible as a security best practice, rather than using the account key, which can be more easily compromised.
 When your application design requires shared access signatures, use Azure AD credentials to create a user delegation SAS for superior security.

 A user delegation SAS is supported only for the Blob service.
 Stored access policies are not supported for a user delegation SAS.